Grand Casino Portorož

-Grand Casino Portorož is located in Portorož and is the oldest casino in Slovenia.
+Grand Casino Portorož is a casino in Portorož, Slovenia.
+It is the oldest casino in Slovenia.
 It is owned and operated by Casino Portorož d.d.
 The casino was renovated in 2012.

 History

 Background and opening (1913)

 Grand Casino Portorož was built in 1913 and is the oldest Slovenian Casino.
 In Slovenia, the gambling sector is subject to strict regulation by the state, Casino Portorož d.d. is the first owner of the Slovenian license for Online Casino.

 Gaming

 Slot machines

 251 gaming machines of the latest generation.